mkromis/MinoriEditorShell/README.md

 ## More Documentation

-Doumentation can be found on the github [wiki](https://github.com/TorisanKitsune/MinoriEditorShell/wiki/)
+Documentation can be found on the github [wiki](https://github.com/TorisanKitsune/MinoriEditorShell/wiki/)

 ## Acknowledgements